-For fast, cost-effective payments, Airwallex Global Accounts enables you to receive funds from over 10 currencies, and convert or withdraw this money into your preferred currency.
+For fast, cost-effective payments, Airwallex Foreign Currency Accounts enables you to receive funds from over 10 currencies, and convert or withdraw this money into your preferred currency.
 There are no transaction fees and a foreign exchange rate that’s up to 90% cheaper than the big banks.
 Global Accounts can be set as the default bank account for your online store so you receive payments with minimal fuss.
 We make your accounting easy, too, as you can seamlessly integrate your Airwallex account with Xero for easy payment reconciliation.

 7. Tell your customers and promote your new e-commerce business